Solargis API documentation

 Our platform offers several API endpoints and data download methods, accommodating various scenarios.

-- Solargis Monitor & Forecast API endpoint - lets you download Solargis Time Series data using the synchronous method, suitable for monitoring and forecasting applications.
+- Solargis Monitor & Forecast API endpoint- lets you download Solargis Time Series data using the synchronous method, suitable for monitoring and forecasting applications.
 This API uses XML format for communication.
-You can learn more about the related Solargis Monitor and Solargis Forecast services in our knowledge base.
+Links to related documentation:

 - Subscription details API endpoint - use this endpoint to download information about your subscription and usage history.
+The technical guide can be found here.

 Time Series and TMY data API endpoints